famedly/synapse/README.rst

 Rebasing this fork
 ==================

+TL;DR: There's a `./make_release.sh` script which does the things below.
+It currently doesn't handle rebase conflicts gracefully yet.

 This is the Famedly Fork of synapse.
 It applies a few patches, which need to be rebased upon every synapse release.
 To do this, the following workflow is used: